Background checks: FAQ

 If a thumbprint is required to complete a criminal background check, can a department employ the selected candidate before the result is available?

 This depends on the department’s hiring practices and the nature of the crime(s) reported in the preliminary results.
 If the department allows a candidate to begin work, the department must provide the candidate with written notice that continued employment is contingent on a satisfactory criminal background check result.
-Discuss the anticipated time frame for completing the check with your employment specialist.
+Discuss the anticipated time frame for completing the check with your HR recruitment team member.

 Costs and charges